 - Pupils with SEN are encouraged to be part of the school council and to have a voice.
-Students are consulted through assemblies and can voice thoughts and opinions to TA's and Teachers. - Pupils with SEN are also encouraged to take part in social activities (e.g Friday enrichment and reward/ recognition experiences) to promote teamwork/building friendships etc. - Across the school we have developed a way to support social and emotional development specific to ASC.
-We aim to demonstrate that as an educational establishment we could truly state that we have an embedded clinical and therapeutic approach to learning and social development. - We have a dedicated Senior Teacher (Pastoral) who monitors behaviour and welfare as well as Youth Mental Health First-aiders. - We link with health care prfoessionals, social care, education support workers and where needed ensure families and young people receive outside support. - We devise drop down wellbeing days to include visits from therapeutic organisations e.g., ponies and promote healthy exercise and eating.
+Students are consulted through assemblies and can voice thoughts and opinions to TA's and Tutors. - Pupils with SEN are also encouraged to take part in social activities to promote teamwork/building friendships etc. - We have a dedicated Pastoral support lead who monitors behaviour and welfare - We link with the, social care, education support workers and where needed ensure families and young people receive outside support. - We devise drop down wellbeing days to include visits from therapeutic organisations and promote healthy exercise and eating.